aws-samples/sample-project-msk-msf-realtime-feature-pipeline-cdk/README.md

 * Offline Store: Maintains a comprehensive history of all aggregated features, stored in Amazon S3.
 This is particularly useful for feature development and model training, with data accessible via Amazon Athena queries.

-For practical examples and implementation details, explore [a notebook for retrieving collected features](./notebooks/jupyter/2_access_to_collected_features.ipynb).
+For practical examples and implementation details, explore [the notebook for retrieving collected features](./notebooks/jupyter/2_access_to_collected_features.ipynb).

 ## 4. License
 * MIT-0